 But why In the Year 200 B.C.?
 Why Cavafy alludes in his title to such a later date?
 We ignore the poet’s intentions… At any rate, that year the 2nd Macedonian War broke out ending three years later with Rome’s victory over Macedon.
 It was the beginning of the end because since then Greece fell under full Roman control.

 It was not so much that the Hellenes did not want, but rather did not

 need an imperial government, as a result of objective conditions…

-Expanding his presence in an environment of rather great contrasts, which would be barren without the Nile, Tigris and Euphrates, with the waters in abundance but also with floods and cataclysms lurking, the Easterner realized the need for coordination of the efforts of all communities.
+Expanding his presence in an environment of rather great contrasts, a land that would be barren without the Nile, Tigris and Euphrates, with abundant waters but also with floods and cataclysms lurking, the Easterner realized the need for coordination of the efforts of all communities.
 Next to deserts, symbolizing the constantly present, absolute evil, these rivers were a blessing from heaven but had unpredictable behaviour: thus, they should be tamed.
-Major public works, especially for irrigation and drainage, were a prerequisite for human survival; commerce, as well, for the supply of the communities with absolutely necessary raw materials, or luxury goods.
+Major public works, especially for irrigation and drainage, were a prerequisite for human survival; commerce, as well, for the supply of the communities with absolutely necessary raw materials, but also luxury goods.

-No need to say, these two networks, irrigation and also (state-controlled) trade, necessitated centralized power, which should inspire fear.
-Obviously, all those in power needed law-enforcement agencies: the army and clergy.
-They needed imposing, majestic palaces, monuments, temples.
-It is what Karl Marx called the “Asiatic mode of production”, and is the key to understand Oriental despotism.
-A by-product is the relative – or ostensible, as others say – stagnation, and even immobility that has characterized these societies for millennia until now.
+Well, these basic networks of irrigation, and also of state-run trade, necessitated centralized power that should inspire fear.
+Obviously, all those in power needed law-enforcement agencies: the army and clergy; they needed imposing, majestic palaces, monuments, temples.
+It’s what Karl Marx has called the “Asiatic mode of production”, and is a key to understand Oriental despotism.
+A by-product is the relative – or ostensible, as others say – stagnation, or even immobility, that has characterized these societies for millennia until now.